LucasTramonte/Welding-Quality-Prediction/README.md

 - R² Score
 - Mean Squared Error (MSE)

+In addition, the preprocessing and modeling used in main.ipnyb were broken down into the files dataset.py, data_preprocessing.py, feature_selection.py, imputer.py, imputer_new.py, main._att.py, modeling.py, pca.py, metrics_evaluation.py.

+By breaking down the code in this way and clicking classes, you can perform more tests in an organized way.
+As a result, not all the tests carried out in main.att.py are exposed to the reader in the main.ipynb file.

 ## Streamlit App

 A user-friendly web application built with Streamlit is available in the app.py script and can be accessed [here](https://lucastramonte-welding-quality-prediction-app-tusid3.streamlit.app/).
 This app allows users to: